Small Rose Tattoos

 Rose tattoos can be cute and playful, or they can be dark and mysterious.

 However, the placement of an ankle flower tattoo can affect how it is perceived by the viewer.

 Rose tattoos on the wrist look awesome when they are inked with deep colors like red or blue ink- and even more beautiful when paired with a contrasting color.

-You can go traditional with a red rose surrounded by leaves and stem, or get creative and unique by adding a splash of color in the form of yellow roses or pink flowers.
+You can go traditional with a red rose tattoo surrounded by leaves and stem, or get creative and unique by adding a splash of color in the form of yellow roses or pink flowers on the wrist tattoo.

 - Small Rose Tattoos on Finger

 A rose finger tattoo is a great way to give yourself a one-of-a-kind look.

 One of the least painful ways to get inked, rose finger tattoos are also one of the more affordable options — and best of all, you can show them off wherever your day takes you.

 Since fingers are one of the most exposed parts of the skin, you should choose a monochromatic tattoo design that won’t require frequent touch-ups.

 - Small Rose Tattoos on Hip